satadeep3927/-streammint-client/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Support

+For support, email support@streammint.com or create an issue on GitHub.